Records Management & Requests

 public.
 Under the Georgia Open Records Act O.C.G.A. § 50-18-70 (2012), certain records

 are subject to public disclosure.

 The Office of Legal Affairs is solely responsible for coordinating the University’s search, retrieval and disclosure of records pursuant to open records requests, subpoenas, and requests for production of records.
 Records that are considered public and subject to disclosure “means all documents, papers, letters, maps, books, tapes, photographs, computer based or generated information, data, data fields, or similar material prepared and maintained or received by an agency or by a private person or entity in the performance of a service or function for or on behalf of an agency or when such documents have been transferred to a private person or entity by an agency for storage or future governmental use.”
 O.C.G.A. §50-18-70(b)(2).

-ll requested records pursuant to the Georgia Open Meetings Act and the Georgia Open Records Act must be directed to Vanessa Tupper, Paralegal/Records Custodian in the Office of Legal Affairs at (229) 500-3502.
+If your office/department receives a request for records and/or a subpoena for documents, please contact the Office of Legal Affairs as soon as possible.
+Questions about the Georgia Open Meetings Act and the Georgia Open Records Act should be directed to Vanessa Tupper, Paralegal/Records Custodian in the Office of Legal Affairs at (229) 500-3502.

 All Albany State University faculty and staff shall maintain and preserve all University records and electronic documents in accordance with the Retention Schedule of the University System of Georgia (USG) Board of Regents (BOR) and State of Georgia law.

 The University shall follow the records retention schedule set forth by the BOR located at http://www.usg.edu/records_management/schedules/.
 Once records have met all required retention in accordance with the BOR retention schedule, destruction procedures are implemented.